PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/celery.rst

 in :ref:`Mail Collector Data Collection`.

-Under steady-state, with the current default configuration, each :ref:`Mail Borg Client Application` instance will send 294 events spread over a period of approximately 20 minutes every hour to the :ref:`Mail Collector Application` and each event will trigger a separate instance of the :meth:`mail_collector.tasks.store_mail_data` task.
+Under steady-state, with the current default configuration, each `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ instance will send 294 events spread over a period of approximately 20 minutes every hour to the :ref:`Mail Collector Application` and each event will trigger a separate instance of the :meth:`mail_collector.tasks.store_mail_data` task.

-This translates to a load of 0.25 tasks/sec for each bot that runs a :ref:`Mail Borg Client Application` instance.
-The worst case scenario will assume that all bots are running a :ref:`Mail Borg Client Application` instance and that all mail check operations will execute at the same time.
+This translates to a load of 0.25 tasks/sec for each bot that runs a `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ instance.
+The worst case scenario will assume that all bots are running a `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ instance and that all mail check operations will execute at the same time.
 There are currently 14 active bots and the load under the worst case scenarion will be 3.43 tasks/sec.